 Gathering Supplies for Thanksgiving Crafts

 First things first, we need to go shopping for supplies.
-You can get a complete list and description of each item you will need from our Google+ Thanksgiving Crafts album.
 To begin you will need:

 - Elmer’s Foam board